 In the recent past, it also had offices in Taipei, Taiwan, and in Amsterdam in the Netherlands, in order to offer its services to local populations.

 RSM was among the first European schools to receive Association to Advance Collegiate Schools of Business (AACSB) accreditation in 1998.
 What’s more, RSM is among the 1 per cent (74) of schools worldwide with triple crown accreditation, meaning it also has the Association of MBA’s (AMBA) in 1996 and EQUIS (European Quality Improvement System) European Quality Improvement System (EQUIS) in 1998, accreditations.
 Triple accreditation is an indicator of exclusive quality and highlights RSM’s international reputation.

 RSM has also been accredited by the Netherlands Academy of Arts and Science (KNAW) since 1999, and by the Dutch-Flemish Accreditation Organisation (NVAO) since 2007.

-In 2019, the school appointed Ansgar Richter as Dean.
+In 2019, the school appointed Ansgar Richter as dean.
 He is professor of Corporate Strategy, Organisation and Governance.
-He holds and MSc in Industrial Relations and Personnel Management, and a PhD in Management from London School of Economics.
+He holds an MSc in Industrial Relations and Personnel Management, and a PhD in Management from London School of Economics.
 His research interests are at the interface of strategy, organisation and governance: dynamic capabilities, organisational design, incentives, ownership and justice in organisations, and the strategy and structure of professional service firms.